 I immediately put my plan into action.
 I began with the most important aspect of the plan…a new planner.
 I needed a place to schedule my intentional days and weeks and it needed to look pretty.
 I have a planner addiction that is only rivaled by my curriculum addiction.

 The next part of putting my plan into action was to buy magnetic boards for my refrigerator and schoolroom walls.
 On these, I would plan our weekly meals and our daily chores.
 Things were shaping up nicely.
 I then began a plan to exercise.
 I thought I would tackle my addiction to social media and made a plan to only allow myself to peruse social media while I was exercising.
-And to keep up with how much I was exercising, I bought a Disclosure Page.
+And to keep up with how much I was exercising, I bought a Fitbit.

 The final piece to the puzzle was a daily reminder of my plan to be intentional.
 I ordered a bracelet with three charms that represented important parts of my life.
 One of those charms was stamped with the word “intentional.”
 I was now prepared to be intentional.
 It had taken me three months, but I felt ready to take on the still fairly new year and be intentional in all parts of my life.